vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-typing-exercise-with-history.md

 * 2025-05-21: 104 wpm moving average, placing me at the 97.15th
   percentile.
 Not much has changed since the last update on 2025-04-23.

+* 2025-08-05: 111 wpm moving average, placing me at the 98.73th
+  percentile.
+I think continued practice of typing is paying off slowly and steadily; though there's a lot of fluctuation in my scores, the overall distribution seems to be moving upward.